jilljenn/tryalgo/docs/content.rst

 Sets
 ::::

+A simple data structure to store an ordered set allowing insertions and deletions is the `skip tree <tryalgo/tryalo.html#module-tryalgo.skip_tree>`__.
+The expected cost of an update is :math:`O(\log n)`.

 Many problems defined on sets can be solved by dynamic programming.
 This is the case of the `Knapsack problem <https://en.wikipedia.org/wiki/Knapsack_problem>`_.
 We are given n items, each has a size and a value, and we wish to find a subset of maximum total value which size does not exceed a given capacity C.  This problem is NP-hard, but can be solved efficiently in time O(nC) if the capacity is bounded by a small value, see `knapsack <tryalgo/tryalgo.html#module-tryalgo.knapsack>`__.

 In the coin change problem, we are given a collection of coins of n different values and unbounded number of coins for each value and a target value C.  The goal is to find a set of coins of total value C.  Again this problem can be solved by dynamic programming in time O(nC), see `subsetsum <tryalgo/tryalgo.html#module-tryalgo.subsetsum>`__.
 A similar problem is called the `subset sum problem <https://en.wikipedia.org/wiki/Subset_sum_problem>`_ and consists of finding a subset out of n given values that sum up to a target value C.  It can be solved with the same method.
 When n is small and C large, there is a different algorithm with complexity :math:`O(n^{\lceil n/2 \rceil})`, see `subsetsum_divide <tryalgo/tryalgo.html#module-tryalgo.subsetsum_divide>`__.

+An interesting problem with sets, which has also a connection with intervals graphs, consists in finding a total order on a ground set such that every given subset is consecutive in this ground set.
+This problem can be solved using `PQ trees <tryalgo/tryalgo.html#module-tryalgo.pq_tree>`__.

 Geometry
 ::::::::